Western Loop

 The ride up the M1 Motorway (my least favourite road) was actually not too bad this time.
 The traffic was light, the sun was shining, and we made good time up to Freeman's Waterhole for coffee and cake.

-Suitably refreshed, Harry & I took the back road through Kurri before joining the Hunter Expressway, where we made good time to Denman for a leg-stretch and bio-break.
+Suitably refreshed, we took the back road through Kurri before joining the Hunter Expressway, where we made good time to Denman for a leg-stretch and bio-break.

 From Denman, we continued along the Golden Hwy to Merriwa and the first bonus photo of the ride, the Merriwa Sports Club.